-A person becomes eligible for Medicare at age 65 unless the person has been receiving disability and social security payments.
+A person becomes eligible for Medicare at age 65.
 The initial enrollment period (IEP) is seven months in length.
-It begins three months before the enrollee's birth month, goes through the month of his 65th birthday, then continues for three months.
+It begins three months before the enrollee’s birth month, goes through the month of his 65th birthday, then continues for three months.
 Enrollment may be completed anytime within that window.

 “Original Medicare (Parts A and B) does not cover most prescription drugs,” says Monical.
 “Part D plan enrollment is optional.”